 The dominant type of LED for lighting manufactured today is the white LED.
 These LEDs work like fluorescent lights.
 Fluorescent lights use high voltage and mercury vapor to produce UV light which is converted to visible light by phosphors deposited on the inside of a glass tube.
-White LEDs work the same way but instead of producing UV light they produce intense blue light via semiconductor light emitting diodes.
+White LEDs work the same way but instead of producing UV light they efficiently produce intense blue light via semiconductor light emitting diodes.
 The blue light is passed through material coated with or embedded with phosphors to convert most of the blue light to longer wavelength colors.
 You can tell white LEDs by the fact that when they are off you can see the yellow-orange phosphors.

 White LED lighting.